keremcanb/it-logger-app-react-redux/README.md

 # IT Logger React App

-An IT logger app for system administrators
+An IT logger app for technicians

 Libraries used are Redux, Redux Thunk, Moment, Materialize